MarcZenn/Hugonaut/content/views/privacy.md

   copy_five="YOU'RE the Chiclet!
 Not me.
 Caw ca caw, caw ca caw, caw ca caw!
 Go ahead, touch the Cornballer.
 What a fun, sexy time for you.
 For there's a man inside me, and only when he's finally out, can I walk free of pain.
 Whenever she'd change clothes, she'd make me wait on the balcony until zip-up, and yet anything goes at bath time.
 In fact, it was a box of Oscar's legally obtained medical marijuana.
 Primo bud.
 Real sticky weed."

-  copy_six="My brother wasn't optimistic it could be done, but I didn't take "wasn't optimistic it could be done" for an answer.
+  copy_six="My brother wasn't optimistic it could be done, but I didn't take 'was not optimistic it could be done' for an answer.
 Let me give that oatmeal some brown sugar.
 One of the guys told me to take my head out of my BOTTOM and get back to work…my BOTTOM!
 Buster's in what we like to call a light to no coma.
 In layman's terms, it might be considered a very heavy nap.
 Well, obviously, I'm not a big guy.
 I'm not a Carl Weathers, par example.
 I was hoping he would be gifted sexually."

   subheadline_five="Managing Cookies and Do Not Track"